SnowyOwl000/6502/README.md

     - int2hex_macro
     - int2hex
     - byte2hex
+### Vasm
+Changes to vasm 1.8h to allow sections to start with an empty definition and split into parts without overlap errors.
+It's kludgy but it works so far.
 ## Notes
 - Multi-byte integers are stored in big-endian form.
 This simplifies the loops used in processing.